JetBrains/teamcity-documentation/topics/projects-import.md

 * Running builds and the build queue are not included in the backup and not imported.
 * Internal ids (like ids of the builds) are not preserved during import.
 This means that URLs to the build results pages from the old server will appear broken even if redirected to the new server as build ids change on importing.
 * The backup files do not contain artifacts and logs (build logs are stored under build artifacts), so these are not imported automatically, but TeamCity provides scripts to move them [manually](#Moving+artifacts+and+logs).
+{product="tc"}
 * Global server settings (authentication schemes, custom roles, and so on) are not imported.
+* Import to TeamCity Cloud: build artifacts and logs.

 <note>